ibm-cloud-docs/cloud-logs/query-mapping-exceptions.md

 {{site.data.keyword.attribute-definition-list}}

-# Managing mapping exceptions
+# Managing data mapping exceptions
 {: #query-mapping-exceptions}

-In {{site.data.keyword.logs_full_notm}}, you can get a mapping exception when data that is ingested through the {{site.data.keyword.frequent-search}} data pipeline detects the same field sent by different log records with different types.
+In {{site.data.keyword.logs_full_notm}}, you can get a data mapping exception when data that is ingested through the {{site.data.keyword.frequent-search}} data pipeline detects the same field sent by different log records with different types.
 {: shortdesc}